Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case-28.md

 ### Primary Actor

-Marketing consultant.
+Marketing consultant

 ### Trigger

-A request for world population is submitted.
+A request for population of the region is made.

 ## MAIN SUCCESS SCENARIO

-1. Marketing consultant submits request for world population.
+1. Marketing consultant submits request for population of the region
 2. A report is returned.
 3. Marketing consultant can analyse the data.